xshoji/go-img-diff/README.md

 > **Note**: This repository contains code that was largely generated with the assistance of GitHub Copilot (Claude 3.7 Sonnet).

-A tool to detect and visualize differences between two images.
-It automatically detects positional deviations in images, performs optimal alignment, and highlights differences with red borders.
+A tool to detect and visualize differences between images.
+It automatically detects positional deviations, performs optimal alignment, and highlights differences with red borders.
 It can also overlay the original image with colored transparency within the difference regions.

-This tool is implemented with zero external dependencies and does not rely on OpenCV or any other image processing libraries. **It uses only the standard Go libraries for image processing**.
+This tool is implemented with **zero external dependencies and uses only the standard Go libraries for image processing**.

 ---